NyanoNyan/Gauss-Newton-Method-Algorithm/README.md

 # Guass-Newton-Method-Algorithm
-Training sunspot data using Guass-newton method (using the Hessian matrix)
+Training Sunspot Data using Guass-newton method (using the Hessian matrix)

 ![Screenshot](pic.JPG)